 Many people only worry about how to make money, a little about how to spend it, and less about how to manage it.
 More only worry about how to spend money especially when they have a lean income stream.

 Money management involves knowing how to judiciously spend your hard-earned money.
 Everyone who spends money including the kids should learn how to manage it.
 Smart parents raise smart kids and teach them how to be financially smart.

 Financial smartness is a culture every parent should inculcate in their children early enough to prepare them to become responsible adults.
-Your child’s financial education should begin as early as age seven, research shows that money habits and attitude are formed at this age.
+Your child’s financial education should begin as early as age seven, research shows that money habits and attitudes are formed at this age.

 You wouldn’t have taught your child any lesson that would impact life if you have not taught about money.
 Money is central to every aspect of life, the food we eat, the places we live, the clothes we wear, virtually everything revolves around money.

-Without good knowledge of money, it is practically impossible to do well in life.
+Without a good knowledge of money, it is practically impossible to do well in life.
 Wrong knowledge of money can result in mismanagement and failure in life.

 A report by Statistica.com shows that the majority of bankruptcy cases filed by individuals and spouses are not business-related.
 This means those cases arose from mismanagement of money which resulted in an inability to pay personal debts.

-Otherwise known as personal bankruptcy, it is the last resort to consumers in financial distress which allows them to have a fresh start.
+Otherwise known as personal bankruptcy, it is the last resort for consumers in financial distress which allows them to have a fresh start.
 This condition grew in recent times with the rate increasing from 2005 due to the recession.

 We can avoid future rises in personal bankruptcy rates if we teach our children to be financially smart.
 Teaching kids how to be financially smart involves exposing them to all the available tools and ways to manage money.
-These tools should be able to help parents supervise the kids while they spend money.
+These tools should be able to help parents supervise their kids while they spend money.